EddieJ03/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](./images/sshnopassword.png)

-As can be seen from the image, typing I was able to ssh into the remote server without being prompted for a password.
+As can be seen from the image, I was able to ssh into the remote server without being prompted for a password.

 ---